CNSP-Workshop/CNSP-resources/docs/guiPage.rst

 Installation Guide
 ===================
-The executable file can be found at xx.
+The executable file can be found `here<https://data.cnspworkshop.net/data/DataBrowserInstaller.zip>`_.
 When downloaded, a installation wizard will guide you through the setup process.
 Please make sure to install the files as directed by the wizard, in an easily locatable folder.